Updated 2026-03-08

 250 characters:

-Janelle Jenstad (Professor) teaches English and Media Studies at the University of Victoria.
+Janelle Jenstad, PhD FRSC, teaches English, Media Studies, and Professional Communication at the University of Victoria.
 She directs Linked Early Modern Drama Online (LEMDO) and The Map of Early Modern London (MoEML) and co-directs a number of digital editorial projects.
 See janellejenstad.com for more information.

 75 words: